 Why Benefits Management Matters

 Benefits are the foundation reason for every project that we undertake.
-If there are no benefits, then there is no reason for starting or continuing a project.
+Without them, there is no reason for starting or continuing a project.
+The ongoing challenge is to make sure that project work is aligned to the company strategy – that there is a direct link between the company’s strategic objectives, planned benefits and enablers.

 When we break down “benefits”, we end up thinking about using the organisation’s resources more effectively to get the best possible return on investment.
 This generally means either maintaining or increasing profitability, maintaining or reducing operating costs, maintaining or reducing the amount of capital tied up in the business or providing a low cost, high value solution to an externally imposed constraint (i.e. legal or regulatory requirement).